The-ArkIDE-Project/ArkIDE-Desktop/README.md

 # Electron Baised ArkIDE Desktop app

 ## Linux Instructions:
-- Extract the linux.zip file
+- Download the appimage from the latest release
 - Run the appimage

 ## Windows Instructions:
-- Download and extract the windows.zip file
+- Download the EXE from the latest release
 - Run the .exe
 - Install it?
 - Run the installed app